 Could lightning potentially strike again for Elliott this year?

-Interestingly, Elliott is somewhat in a similar situation this year as he was in 2020, when he ultimately won his first—and only to date—Cup championship.
+Interestingly, Elliott is somewhat in a similar situation this year as he was in 2020, when he won his first and only Cup championship.
+Elliott was fifth in the standings upon leaving Bristol in 2020, 46 points behind the then points leader, Kevin Harvick.

-Elliott was fifth in the standings upon leaving Bristol in ’20, 46 points behind the then points leader Kevin Harvick, but he roared back with three wins in the final five races of the playoffs—including capturing the finale at Phoenix Raceway to be crowned champion for the season.
+But Elliott roared back with three wins in the final five races of the playoffs, including capturing the finale at Phoenix Raceway to be crowned champion for the season.

-At the same time, however, two of the three tracks in the Round of 12 play to Elliott’s strength:
+Then again, two of the three tracks in the Round of 12 play to Elliott’s strength:

-- Kansas, the middle race in the round, is a decent track performance-wise for Elliott: in 19 starts, he has one win, seven top fives, and 12 top 10 finishes.
+- Kansas, the middle race in the round, is a decent track performance-wise for Elliott.
+In 19 starts, he has one win, seven top fives, and 12 top 10 finishes.

 “I don’t know if this is a benefit, but I feel like the other Hendrick cars have backed up to (Elliott),” Letarte said.
 “I always had the 5 [Kyle Larson] and the 24 [William Byron] much faster than [Elliott], but now I think they’re all behind the Toyotas at the moment.”